-Sale and Davys School and social workers will agree with parents/carers whether children in need should be attending school - Sale and Davys School will then follow up on any pupil that they were expecting to attend, who does not.
-Sale and Davys School will also follow up with any parent or carer who has arranged care for their child(ren) and the child(ren) subsequently do not attend.
+The school and social workers will agree with parents/carers whether children in need should be attending school - the school will then follow up on any pupil that they were expecting to attend, who does not.
+School will also follow up with any parent or carer who has arranged care for their child(ren) and the child(ren) subsequently do not attend.